YuKitsune/dingus/docs/docs/configuration.md

 ### Execution Variables

-Execution variabes will be assigned a value at runtime based on the output of a command.
+Execution variables will be assigned a value at runtime based on the output of a command.

 In this example, the `secret` variable will execute `cat secret.txt` and use the output of that command (the contents of `secret.txt` in this case) as it's value.